-Some projects we’ve worked on for clients aren’t shareable in public, but here are some of our other favourites from recent years:
+Some projects we’ve worked on for clients aren’t public, but here are some of our other favourites:

 Working with Good, Form & Spectacle, a site that explores 60 years of data for New York’s Museum of Modern Art.